Martijho/ml_notes/network_training/network_training.md

-#### Linear scaling learning rate by batch-size
+#### Linear Scaling Learning rate by batch-size
 In mini-batch SGD, gradient descending is a random process because the examples are randomly selected in each batch.
 Increasing the batch size does not change the expectation of the stochastic gradient but reduces its variance.
 In other words, a large batch size reduces the noise in the gradient, so we may increase the learning rate to make a larger progress along the opposite of the gradient direction.
-Goyal et al. [7] reports that linearly increasing the learning rate with the batch size works empirically for ResNet-50 training.
-In particular, if we follow He et al. [9] to choose 0.1 as the initial learning rate for batch size 256, then when changing to a larger batch size b, we will increase the initial learning rate to 0.1 × b/256.
+Goyal et al. reports that linearly increasing the learning rate with the batch size works empirically for ResNet-50 training.
+In particular, if we follow He et al. to choose 0.1 as the initial learning rate for batch size 256, then when changing to a larger batch size b, we will increase the initial learning rate to 0.1 × b/256.
 source: https://arxiv.org/abs/1812.01187